Everything you need to know about MTO (made-to-order)

 How does MTO work?

-This method is known as a pull-through production or pull-type supply chain.
-This is because the products are made only when there is a definite demand from customers.
-This is especially common in industries where each item is made to meet specific customer needs, usually in small quantities, like building planes or boats, making cars, or constructing buildings.
+This method is known as pull-through production or a pull-type supply chain because manufacturers make products only when customers express definite demand.Companies especially commonly use this approach in industries where they produce each item to meet specific customer needs, usually in small quantities, such as building planes or boats, making cars, or constructing buildings

 MTO is perfect for products that must be very specifically tailored, like computer servers, cars, or bicycles.
 It’s also a good strategy for items that are costly to store as inventory because it avoids the need to keep a lot of products on hand that might not sell.